The Progression of Parkinson’s Disease

 In Braak Stage 5 and 6, cell loss involves the higher cortical centers of the brain, which control functions such as cognition and emotion.
 The progressive loss of these neurons may lead to confusion and dementia.
 Approximately 50% of individuals with Parkinson’s disease suffer from frank dementia by the time they have reached 20 years living with the disease.
 Other neuropsychiatric disorders can include depression, anxiety, apathy and hallucinations.
 Sleep disorders, including insomnia and daytime sleepiness, are also common.

 While the progression of Parkinson’s disease typically follows this pattern, starting outside of the brain and in the brainstem (base of the brain) and progressing to higher centers of the brain including the cerebral cortex, the speed at which that progression occurs and the specific symptoms associated with the dopamine cell loss can vary greatly between individuals.
-The Colorado Neurologic Institute specializes in creating personalized treatment plans for individuals suffering from Parkinson’s disease.
+Rocky Mountain Movement Disorders Center specializes in creating personalized treatment plans for individuals suffering from Parkinson’s disease